operativeF/metabench/README.md

 To use Metabench, make sure you have the dependencies listed above and simply drop the `metabench.cmake` file somewhere in your CMake search path for modules.
-Then, use `include(metabench)` to include the module in your CMake file, add individual datasets to be benchmarked using `metabench_add_dataset` and finally specify which datasets should be put together to comprise a benchmark via `metabench_add_benchmark`.
+Then, use `include(metabench)` to include the module in your CMake file, add individual datasets to be benchmarked using `metabench_add_dataset`, and finally specify which datasets should be put together into a chart via `metabench_add_chart`.
 For example, a minimal CMake file using Metabench would look like:

 ```CMake
 # Make sure Metabench can be found when writing include(metabench)